-Overview: With Dr. Leon Chartrand as our wilderness guide, this expedition takes us to Wrangell-St. Elias National Preserve.
+Overview: With Dr. Leon Chartrand as our wilderness guide and experienced tracker, this expedition takes us to Wrangell-St. Elias National Preserve.
 We explore the landscape's story firsthand by air shuttle into a remote area of Alaska for a complete immersion experience.
-Our goal is to discover how the human story is integrated within the Earth and Universe stories and, in so doing, emphasize the primary community that brought us into being and, even now, nurtures us in every aspect of human quality of life.
+Our goal is to become humbled by the landscape and to discover how the human story is integrated within the Earth and Universe stories and, in so doing, emphasize the primary community that brought us into being and, even now, nurtures us in every aspect of human quality of life.
 We discover that what we do to the other-than-human, we do to the human; what happens to the outer world, happens to the inner world.
 This twelve day expedition takes us to one of the most remote places on Earth.
 We explore wildness firsthand by spending days discovering and reflecting upon how Earth influences our intellectual perceptions, moral imagination, and our sense of the divine.
-On this trip, students can take advantage of a six credits.
+On this trip, students can take advantage of six credits.
 We drink from ice cold streams and watch inland grizzlies forage without ever leaving our base-camp.
 And each day will involve a hike from basecamp into some new place to discover.

 Credits: 6 CORE Credits.
 THEO 332: "Sacred Ground and the New Cosmology" (counts as THEO 200, Theo Perspectives, ER/S, Enviro Science, Peace Studies, Gen Humanities or Free electives) and PHIL 200: "Wilderness & Environmental Philosophy" (counts as PHIL 200 Phil Perspectives or Free elective).